 The point of interconnection between ATC and Customer-owned high-voltage facilities will be at the Customer end of the jumper connected the to the ATC-owned line insulator connection at the Customer's dead-end structure.
 For an overhead ATC-owned transmission tap conductor terminated at a Customer-owned dead-end structure, the Customer will include provisions on that structure to accommodate the installation of surge arresters by either party, if necessary.
-Through the project team, ATC and its Customer will select an appropriate connector and coordinate responsibility for furnishing and installing the connectors as well as completing the final connection of the jumpers to the Customer-owned facilities.
+Through the project team, ATC and its Customer will select an appropriate connector and coordinate responsibility for furnishing and installing the connectors as well as completing the final connection to the Customer-owned facilities.
+Note: Jumpers between the transmission line (overhead conductor or rigid bus conductor) and the LDC disconnect switch will be owned by the LDC in both situations described above.